benathi/fasttext-multisense/README.md

 ```
 ft = multift.MultiFastText(basename="modelfiles/modelname", multi=True)
 ```
+Note that the first time it loads the model can be quite slow.
+However, it saves the **.npy** files for later use which allows the loading to be much faster.

 We can query for nearest neighbors give a word or evaluate the embeddings against word similarity datasets.